akai-z/gpg-key-fingerprint-verifier/README.md

 * `--gpg-subkey-fingerprint`: A 40 characters, with no spaces, GPG subkey fingerprint.
   (Not used/required if `--print-gpg-key-list` is used.)

 * `--print-gpg-key-list`: Prints machine-parseable GPG key listing of the provided GPG key import file.
 (Optional)
+More details about the format of the machine-parseable GPG key listing could be found [here](https://git.gnupg.org/cgi-bin/gitweb.cgi?p=gnupg.git;a=blob_plain;f=doc/DETAILS).

 * `-q, --quiet`: Suppresses verification success message.
 (Optional)